Healing a Hurt Land

 NCC also acquired a neighbouring parcel — District Lot 418 — which reaches into Kumdis Slough and is forested in old-growth Sitka spruce and western red-cedar.
 The two parcels span 63 hectares (156 acres) and were the last lands along the estuary not under some form of protection.

 The Haida Nation and NCC will co-manage the lands for both ecological and cultural values, and hold the land in trust for future generations.
 Extensive restoration is being planned with Haida Fisheries and Fisheries and Oceans Canada to rehabilitate the lands, which were recognized as a “fish factory” by a biologist due to the rare combination of streams, wetland and proximity to the Kumdis estuary.

-In addition to supporting three species of salmon, these lands provide habitat for at least three species listed on Schedule 1 of the Species at Risk Act: marbeled murrelet (threatened), northern red-legged frog (endangered) and the Haida Gwaii ermine (threatened).
+In addition to supporting three species of salmon, these lands provide habitat for at least two species listed on Schedule 1 of the Species at Risk Act: marbeled murrelet (threatened) and Haida ermine (threatened).

 This conservation project was made possible through the Government of Canada’s Natural Areas Conservation Program.
 Generous funding contributions were made by the Sitka Foundation, the Karen and Fred Green Fund (via the Vancouver Foundation), Anthony Paine and Susan Collacott, MGSP Yacht, and Geoff and Karen Cowper.
 The U.S. Fish and Wildlife Service (under the North American Wetlands Conservation Act) also provided funding.